 In 2002, I met my husband in Vienna and in 2008, I gave birth to my first child at age 47.
 My son is now 17 and studies professional photography.
 I feel very fit and I am very grateful that I am always healthy, and I feel always protected.
 I still regularly contact the angels.
 I am very grateful that I could deepen this ability during my time in Findhorn.

-One of my orientation group leaders, Ben, talked with me when I decided to leave the community in 1983.
+One of my orientation group leaders, Bert, talked with me when I decided to leave the community in 1983.
 He said: “Margit, it’s your inner necessity to leave and go into your own life.
 But you are so young.
 You will really understand the Findhorn Community when you are over 60 years old.”
 I didn’t understand what he meant.
 I thought I did live here and understood many things … what was he saying?

 Now, after walking and dancing through 42 years of my life, I began to gain an understanding of what he meant.
 I am very grateful to Eileen Caddy and all the people I met in person and could learn from.